lingdoc/trs2txt/README.md

  * `\t` (vernacular text - Toolbox default is `\tx`)
  * `\f` (free translation - Toolbox default is `\ft`)

-These markers should also correspond to the descriptions in the `ELAN.typ` file (a sample file is included in the `.zip`).
+These markers should also correspond to the descriptions in the `ELAN.typ` file included in this repository.
 The `ELAN.typ` file should be placed in your Toolbox project settings folder.
 Other markers and information that will be added are the linked sound file and participant turn information.
 Participant turn information will only be populated if such information is available in your Transcriber file.
 Otherwise this entry will be left blank - you can add this information manually in Toolbox.
 This information is used by ELAN to import Toolbox interlinear texts.

 To use the script, run it in a directory that contains your Transcriber `.trs` files.
 The script/executable will create a corresponding `.txt` file for each `.trs` file in the directory, using the configuration file as a guide.
 Existing .txt files will be overwritten.
 To import the texts into Toolbox you can open each text file in a text editor, copy the content (from the header `\id` to the end) and paste it into your Toolbox `Texts.txt` file.